-The frequently asked questions below are broken down into three categories to help you find what you’re looking for: Alberta EFP, EFP Process, and EFP Technicians.
+The frequently asked questions below are broken down into three categories to help you find what you’re looking for: Alberta EFP, EFP Process, EFP Technicians, and Program Updates.
 If you have further questions or suggestions please contact us.

 What is an EFP?